The Jaket Foundation

 Application Success Factors

 Geographic Specificity: The foundation maintains an extremely tight geographic focus.
 As noted in research, "The Jacket Foundation sticks almost exclusively to non-profits within the Boston city limits."
-Organizations outside this area have minimal chance of support unless they have direct personal connections to the trustees.
+Organisations outside this area have minimal chance of support unless they have direct personal connections to the trustees.

-Strategic Impact: As founding members of Strategic Grant Partners focused on "game-changing ideas that improve the lives of children and families in Massachusetts," the Grosses appear drawn to innovative programs with potential for significant community impact rather than general operating support.
+Strategic Impact: As founding members of Strategic Grant Partners focused on "game-changing ideas that improve the lives of children and families in Massachusetts," the Grosses appear drawn to innovative programmes with potential for significant community impact rather than general operating support.

 Key Takeaways for Grant Writers